LVMH (EPA: MC, LVMUY): Q3 up 1% organic; China and US revive as shares surge in Paris

 Highlights

-LVMH Moët Hennessy Louis Vuitton reported third-quarter sales of 18.28 billion euros.
+LVMH Moët Hennessy Louis Vuitton published third-quarter sales of €18.28 billion.
 This occurred on October 14, 2025.
-Additionally, organic growth is 1% despite a currency effect of –5%.
-Over nine months, revenue reaches 58.09 billion euros. $1
+In addition, organic growth was 1% despite a –5% currency effect.
+Over nine months, revenue reached €58.09 billion. $1

 Nine months at €58.09 billion despite a changing environment.
 Selective openings, staggered innovations, increased traffic in Asia, solid fundamentals.
 The multi-brand portfolio protects desirability from entry-level to exceptional pieces.
 Disciplined execution that reassures investors and clients.